Why is this cool?

 The launcher detects any development board that you plug in.
 The neat thing is that it loads up the correct demos and examples for the correct microcontroller.
 This is in stark contrast to Atmel, where code examples are not only hard to find, but are sometimes non-existent for the chip you are looking for.
 What I like about this view is that the "New Project" and examples are right in the middle of the page, easily found.

 On the top right are your views, and they are actually quite well arranged.
 In logical order, you start with the Launcher, and then go into the IDE to program, after that you either use the Energy Profiler to determine how much power your system is drawing or to Debug to hunt for bugs.
-The last option, Configurator, was added by me.
+The last option, Configurator, used to configure new microcontrollers, was added by me.

 This is a clean, usable interface, with absolutely no extraneous buttons.
 There is no debug button or build button in the Launcher view, which makes sense because at this point you don't have any code to debug yet.